 Externalities and Taxation of Supplemental Insurance: A Study of Medicare and Medigap

-Most health insurance policies use cost-sharing to reduce excess utilization.
-The purchase of supplemental insurance can blunt the impact of this cost-sharing, potentially increasing utilization and exerting a negative externality on the primary insurance provider.
+Most health insurance uses cost-sharing to reduce excess utilization.
+Supplemental insurance can blunt the impact of this cost-sharing, increasing utilization and exerting a negative externality on the primary insurer.
 This paper estimates the effect of private Medigap supplemental insurance on public Medicare spending using Medigap premium discontinuities in local medical markets that span state boundaries.
 Using administrative data on the universe of Medicare beneficiaries, we estimate that Medigap increases an individual’s Medicare spending by 22.2%.
-We find that the take-up of Medigap is price sensitive with an estimated demand elasticity of -1.8.
-Using these estimates, we calculate that a 15% tax on Medigap premiums would generate combined tax revenue and cost savings of $12.9 billion annually.
-A Pigouvian tax would generate combined annual savings of $31.6 billion.
+We calculate that a 15% tax on Medigap premiums generates savings of $12.9 billion annually, with a standard error of $4.9 billion.

 Keywords: Medigap, Medicare, supplemental insurance, moral hazard, externality